EEOC Releases Fiscal 2019 Charge Statistics

 In a referendum on the wave of mandatory harassment training legislation since 2018, the EEOC released its fiscal 2019 data, which shows the number of charges filed with the governmental agency stemming from sexual harassment allegations.
 This data is always revealing because it provides the largest sample size of harassment charges in the country and can indicate the impact legislation (and associated training) has on the workplace.

 What the EEOC Data Tell Us

 The fiscal 2019 data reveal a decrease in charges (to 7,514) from the 7,609 filed in fiscal 2018.
 While this decrease only represents a 1.2% change in the number of filings, it is essential to note that it comes on the heels of a 13.6% increase from fiscal 2017 to fiscal 2018 (6,696 vs. 7,609).
-Given the fiscal 2019 data cover the time when changes to the California harassment law went into effect and the New York mandatory harassment training requirement became law, even a slight decrease in EEOC charges indicates that increased awareness stemming from additional training works to make our workplaces safer.
+Given the fiscal 2019 data cover, when changes to the California harassment law went into effect, and the New York mandatory harassment training requirement became law, even a slight decrease in EEOC charges indicates that increased awareness stemming from additional training works to make our workplaces safer.